Nature-positive: Definition

-In 2023, the Nature Positive Initiative (NPI) defined nature positive as a global societal goal to "Halt and Reverse Nature Loss by 2030 on a 2020 baseline, and achieve full recovery by 2050."
-This reflects the definition used by Harvey Locke et al. in a 2021 paper – "halting and reversing nature loss by 2030, measured from a baseline of 2020."
-The term "nature" within the NPI definition of nature positive refers to "the natural world, with an emphasis on its living components", according to the IPBES definition.
+Nature positive was defined by the Nature Positive Initiative as a global societal goal to "halt and reverse nature loss by 2030 on a 2020 baseline, and achieve full recovery by 2050."
+This means that progress towards stopping the loss of nature would be measured relative to levels of biodiversity in 2020.

+Similarly, in a 2021 paper, Locke et al. defined nature positive as "halting and reversing nature loss by 2030, measured from a baseline of 2020."
+This definition uses the IPBES definition of nature, referring to "the natural world, with an emphasis on its living components", according to the IPBES definition.

 A broad range of definitions have been used by institutions and governments since the term was introduced.
 This led to criticism of nature positive as vague and open to variable interpretation.
 Concerns have also been raised over the vulnerability of nature positive to greenwashing, the "net" approach to biodiversity, and over the "financialization of nature".